 In 2010, Liu et al.\cite{Lrr2010} proposed LRR theroy, but this representation method can not preserve the local structure information.
 So in 2011, the author proposed LatLRR theroy\cite{latentLrr2011}, and the global structure and local structure can be extracted by LatLRR from raw data.

 In reference\cite{latentLrr2011}, the LatLRR problem is reduced to solve the following optimization problem,

-where $\lambda>0$ is the balance coefficient, $||\cdot||_*$ denotes the nuclear norm which is the sum of the singular values of matrix and $||\cdot||_1$ is $l_1$-norm. $X$ denotes observed data matrix,$Z$ is the low-rank coefficients, $L$ is the saliency coefficients, and $E$ is the sparse noisy part.
+where $\lambda>0$ is the balance coefficient, $||\cdot||_*$ denotes the nuclear norm which is the sum of the singular values of matrix and $||\cdot||_1$ is $l_1$-norm. $X$ denotes observed data matrix,$Z$ is the low-rank coefficients, $L$ is the salient coefficients, and $E$ is the sparse noisy part.
 Eq.(\ref{equ:lrr}) is solved by the inexact Augmented Lagrangian Multiplier (ALM).
-Then the low-rank part $XZ$ and the saliency part $LX$ are obtained by Eq.(\ref{equ:lrr}).
+Then the low-rank part $XZ$ and the salient part $LX$ are obtained by Eq.(\ref{equ:lrr}).